James I. Jones: Personal life

-In 1839, Jones was sculpted by Thomas Crawford, who is today best known for his numerous contributions to the United States Capitol.
+In 1839, Jones was sculpted by Thomas Crawford, who made numerous contributions to the United States Capitol.
 His wife's portrait was painted by Irish portrait painter Charles C. Ingham.

-Jones died on September 3, 1858 in Basel, Switzerland.
-His widow Elizabeth died in Lenox, Massachusetts in August 1874 and was buried alongside her husband in Green-Wood Cemetery, Brooklyn.
+Jones died on September 3, 1858, in Basel, Switzerland.
+His widow Elizabeth died in Lenox, Massachusetts, in August 1874 and was buried alongside him in Green-Wood Cemetery, Brooklyn.

 Descendants

 Through his daughter Eleanor, he was the grandfather of Eleanor Colford Morris (1863–1863), who died young; Augustus Newbold Morris (1868–1928) who married Helen Schermerhorn Kingsland (granddaughter of New York City Mayor Ambrose Kingsland); Eva Van Cortlandt Morris (1869–1947), who married Emile McDougall Hawkes William Henry Morris (1871–1871), who also died young; and Lewis Morris (1873–1875), who also died young.